zeevallin/gradient/README.md

 ```

 ### Import Adobe Photoshop gradient (`.grd`) files
-For many artists a preferred way of creating gradients is through Photoshop.
+For many artists, a preferred way of creating gradients is through Photoshop.
 You are able to parse `.grd` files and turn them in to a hash of `Gradient::Map` objects.

 ```ruby